Skip to content

 Check out this demo, which walks you through using a Dhali linked API:

 Each API on Dhali has a unique base endpoint.
-To access the API, send requests to the base endpoint with extra routes, etc, determined by the API's spec.
-All you need to do in addition is add a payment claim (i.e., a Dhali API key).
-This is a JSON object embedded in the request header to fund the service, taking the following form:
+To access the API, send requests to the base endpoint with extra routes determined by the API's spec.
+In addition, to fund your service usage you must supply a payment claim (i.e., a Dhali API key).
+This payment claim is a Base64 encoded JSON object that can be provided either in the HTTP headers or directly embedded as a query parameter.
+The payment claim takes the following form:

 {